 The 64 values from the 64-point IDFT are processed by the Symbol Randomizer as described in 30.3.4.4 (Symbol Randomizer and Per-transmit chain Cyclic Shift).

-The last 16 values of the 64-point IDFT output are prepended to the 64 samples generating 80 samples, representing the 4 µs duration MC-OOK On Symbol.
+The last 16 values of the 64-point IDFT output are prepended to the 64 samples generating 80 samples, representing the 4 µs duration WUR OOK On Symbol.
 This step corresponds to the GI Insertion in Figure 30-7 (An example of an On-WG for the WUR-Data fields with WUR LDR(11ba)).

-For a single 20 MHz WUR channel the 4 µs duration MC-OOK Off Symbol should be constructed by the Off-Waveform Generator (Off-WG) as zero for 4 µs.
+For a single 20 MHz WUR channel the 4 µs duration WUR OOK Off Symbol may be generated by MC-OOK by the Off-Waveform Generator (Off-WG) as zero for 4 µs.

-With the 4 µs duration MC-OOK On and Off Symbols, the PPDU should meet the Correlation test defined in 30.3.12.5 (Correlation test on MC-OOK symbols).
+With the 4 µs duration WUR OOK On and Off Symbols, the PPDU should meet the Correlation test defined in 30.3.12.5 (Correlation test on MC-OOK symbols).

 ….

 (4895.31)

-The MC-OOK On Symbol for the 20 MHz WUR waveform should be generated according to 30.3.4.1 (WUR Basic PPDU waveform generation for WUR-Sync field and WUR-Data field with WUR HDR) or 30.3.4.2 (WUR Basic PPDU waveform generation for WUR-Data field with WUR LDR) depending on WUR_DATARATE.
+The WUR OOK On Symbol for the 20 MHz WUR waveform should be generated according to 30.3.4.1 (WUR Basic PPDU waveform generation for WUR-Sync field and WUR-Data field with WUR HDR) or 30.3.4.2 (WUR Basic PPDU waveform generation for WUR-Data field with WUR LDR) depending on WUR_DATARATE.
 The 40 MHz or 80 MHz WUR FDMA PPDU should be generated by multiplexing multiple 20 MHz WUR waveforms in the corresponding channel as shown in Figure 30-8 (An example of a WUR-Data field signal generator for the FDMA transmission(11ba)).

 ….